I take this opportunity to mention the Watchtower study of today March 15 –

 Except for some obvious differences,

-I think this is pretty well what the Watchtower is also saying, just in fewer
+I think this is pretty well what the Watchtower was also saying:

 8 The resurrected